thisisxgp/thisisxgp/README.md

 ### About Me
 Hello, I'm Xavi (short of Xavier), a Security Engineer currently based in Barcelona!
 I'm focused in DevSecOps and shifting Security left in the application lifecycle.
 I'm interested in automation & cloud-native technologies!

 I like giving back to the community.
-During the 2020 Pandemic, I started my [CuriousCodingYT](https://youtube.com/c/CuriousCoding) little project where I share programming tutorials for everyone to get on the Tech train!
+During the 2020 Pandemic, I started my [CuriousCoding](https://youtube.com/c/CuriousCoding) YouTube little project where I share programming tutorials for everyone to get on the Tech train!

 #### Fun facts
 - 🦠 I got surgery for Peritonitis when I was 16 - I thought it was due to a bad sandwitch!